balaji1974/Microservices/README.md

 ------------------------------
 1. First Create a K8S cluster
 2. Connect to the cluster
+3. Copy the connect cluster command and paste it in the command line interface inside the cluster and run it (something similar like below) gcloud container clusters get-credentials <cluster-name> --zone <zone-name> --project <project-name>
-3. Check K8S version - kubectl version
+4. Check K8S version - kubectl version
-4. Check docker version - docker version
+5. Check docker version - docker version
-5. Next login to docker - docker login
+6. Next login to docker - docker login

 Creating a kubenetes deployment:
 --------------------------------